rsilvabr/convert_tiff_to_deflate/README.md

 # Navigate to the folder with your TIFFs, then run:
 .\compress_tiff_zip.ps1

+OR

+# Copy the entire source code, open a new terminal in the folder,
+# paste the code and press enter.

 # To preview without changing anything, set $DryRun = $true at the top

+# Recursive mode is $true by defaul, i.e., it will convert TIFF files in all subfolders recursively.
+# Change recursive mode to $false if you don't want to affect the subfolders.

 ```

 ---